vanitoz/nyc_mhtn_ds_Project_3/README.md

 -Better synthesize the data to account for Nan and null values -Apply a multivariable classification to include people who didn't pay on time but still paid.

+## Repository Structure

+    ├── README.md                    # The top-level README for reviewers of this project", ├── data                         # Synergized Data obtained from University of Michigan and Detroit Open Data Portal", ├── modules                      # py files with functions for ingeniring and modeling", ├── images                       # Both sourced externally and generated from Code",
+    ├── modeling.ipynb               # Notebook that gpes pver out modling process",
+    └── features_ingeniring.ipynb    # Notebook Used for feature engineering before Modeling",

 **Authors** <br>
 [Ivan Vanko](https://github.com/vanitoz)<br>